larsks/blog.oddbit.com-posts/2012-11-04-openstack-windows-config-part2.md

+---
+layout: post
-Title: Automatic configuration of Windows instances in OpenStack, part 2
+title: Automatic configuration of Windows instances in OpenStack, part 2
 Slug: openstack-windows-2
-Tags: openstack,windows
+tags: openstack,windows
 Published: false
+---

 This is the second of two articles in which I discuss my work in getting some Windows instances up and running in our [OpenStack][] environment.
 This article is about the solution we're using now, while the [first article][] discusses some of the problems I ran into when first looking into Windows on OpenStack.